Are you choosing the most efficient way for your SharePoint solutions? A look at CRM 4.0 and SharePoint.

 Its on CodePlex!

-In follow up of my two post regarding SharePoint designer workflows http://agiledirect.wordpress.com/2008/07/04/packaging-and-re-using-sharepoint-designer-workflows-part-1/ and http://agiledirect.wordpress.com/2008/09/10/packaging-and-re-using-sharepoint-designer-workflows-part-2/ I’ve now released the BETA utility to export the workflows and package them in a feature.
+In follow up of my two post regarding SharePoint designer workflows https://agiledirect.wordpress.com/2008/07/04/packaging-and-re-using-sharepoint-designer-workflows-part-1/ and https://agiledirect.wordpress.com/2008/09/10/packaging-and-re-using-sharepoint-designer-workflows-part-2/ I’ve now released the BETA utility to export the workflows and package them in a feature.
 However, its far from production ready, so I still need to do a lot testing and bug-fixing.

 Note on this release